Critical-Impact/anime-tools/README.md

 ## Development

 This project includes a number of helpers in the `Makefile` to streamline common development tasks.

+### Configuration

+Anime Tools needs to be configured before it will run, it also caches the offline database.
+If you are using docker, both the cache path and configuration path should be mapped.

+Copy config/anime_tools.yml.example to ~/.config/anime_tools/anime_tools.yml and fill in the missing plex details.

 ### Environment Setup